JRoloS/FancyText/README.md

 # Fancy Text
-<p>A simple class that uses UNICODE escape sequences to print the Python's Terminal Output text in colour without adding any (non build-in) libraris imports to your code.<br>
+<p>A simple class that utilizes UNICODE escape sequences to print text in Python's Terminal Output with colors, without requiring any non-built-in library imports in your code.<br>
-also adds the functionality to print the desired text as UNICODE/ASCII blocks (work in progress)<br>
+It also includes the functionality to print text as UNICODE/ASCII blocks (work in progress).<br>
-It provides a simpler and cleanear way to use colour and text effects in your program, while contributing to mantain code readability <br>
+This class provides a simpler and cleaner approach to incorporating color and text effects into your program while ensuring code readability is maintained.</p>

 ### Basic Setup / Usage